 You will want to verify that your platform has all of these components installed before trying to install the WCM.
 To do this, just run the compatibility checker as described here.

-If your platform uses other implementations of these libraries, contact us so that we can integrate with the libraries that your platform supports.
+If your platform uses other implementations of these libraries or processes, contact us so that we can help you integrate with the libraries and processes that your platform supports.

 Getting the Binary